postgres/postgres/documentation/docs/tde.md

 When a user creates an encrypted table using `pg_tde`, a new random key is generated for that table using the AES128 (AES-ECB) cipher algorithm.
 This key is used to encrypt all data the user inserts in that table.
 Eventually the encrypted data gets stored in the underlying storage.

 The table itself is encrypted using the principal key.
-The principal key is stored externally in the Vault key management store.
+The principal key is stored externally in the key management store.

 Similarly when the user queries the encrypted table, the principal key is retrieved from the key store to decrypt the table.
 Then the same unique internal key for that table is used to decrypt the data, and unencrypted data gets returned to the user.
 So, effectively, every TDE table has a unique key, and each table key is encrypted using the principal key.